Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Introduction

 Since higher order terms in the power-series expansion of square root in the HP transformation in Eq.~\eqref{eq:hp}, conjectured by Kubo~\cite{Kubo1953} to be only an asymptotic series, lead to cumbersome MBPT~\cite{Harris1971,Hamer1992}, a plethora of other mappings of original localized spin operators to bosonic or fermionic operators has been proposed.
-This includes mappings to Dyson-Maleev bosons~\cite{Dyson1956,Maleev1958}, Schwinger bosons~\cite{Schuckert2018}, fermions~\cite{Jordan1928,Affleck1998}, Majorana fermions~\cite{Tsvelik1992}, sypersymmetric operators~\cite{Coleman2000} and even exotic particles called semions~\cite{Kiselev2000}.
-We note that mapping of localized spin operators to standard bosonic or fermionic operators could be evaded in path integral formulation by using spin coherent states, but that leads to topological terms associated with the Berry phase, so that even in path integral formalism mapping to bosonic operators is preferred~\cite{Schuckert2018}.

-However, although the Dyson-Maleev transformation evades usage of the square root of operators in Eq.~\eqref{eq:hp}, it generates Hamiltonian that is {\em no longer manifestly Hermitian}.
+For example, one has a choice to map to Dyson-Maleev bosons~\cite{Dyson1956,Maleev1958}, Schwinger bosons~\cite{Schuckert2018}, fermions~\cite{Jordan1928,Affleck1998}, Majorana fermions~\cite{Tsvelik1992}, sypersymmetric operators~\cite{Coleman2000} and exotic particles called semions~\cite{Kiselev2000}.
+We note that mapping of localized spin operators to bosonic or fermionic operators can be evaded altogether within the path integral formulation by using spin coherent states, but that approach leads to topological terms associated with the Berry phase so that even in path integral formalism mapping to bosonic operators is preferred~\cite{Schuckert2018}.
+Although the Dyson-Maleev transformation evades usage of the square root of operators in Eq.~\eqref{eq:hp}, it generates Hamiltonian that is {\em no longer manifestly Hermitian}.
 The Schwinger transformation require the introduction of auxiliary fields.
-The Jordan-Wigner transformation~\cite{Jordan1928} to fermionic operators is exact, but it works only for spin-$\frac{1}{2}$ operators.
-These disadvantaged have prompted a very recent revival of the HP transformation by considering possible nonperturbative replacement of the Taylor expansion of the square root in Eq.~\eqref{eq:hp} which can be written as the polynomial expression in bosonic operators that does not couple physical and unphysical subspaces while generating {\em manifestly Hermitian} Hamiltonian~\cite{Vogl2020,Konig2020}.
-Although such polynomial expressions do not reproduce exactly the canonical commutation relations for the spin operators, the extra terms generated turn out to be unimportant because they do not couple physical and unphysical subspaces of the bosonic Hilbert space, i.e., they act solely on the unphysical subspace~\cite{Vogl2020}.
+The Jordan-Wigner transformation~\cite{Jordan1928} or mapping to Majorana fermions~\cite{Tsvelik1992} are exact, but they work only for $S=1/2$ operators.

+These drawbacks have prompted very recent reexaminations~\cite{Vogl2020,Konig2021} of HP transformation to find possible nonperturbative replacements of the Taylor series of the square root in Eq.~\eqref{eq:hp} which can be written as a polynomial in bosonic operators, while ensuring no coupling between physical and unphysical subspaces as well as {\em manifestly Hermitian} bosonic Hamiltonian.
+Although such polynomial expressions do not reproduce exactly the canonical commutation relations for the spin operators, the extra terms generated turn out to be unimportant because they do not couple physical and unphysical subspaces of the bosonic Hilbert space, i.e., they act solely on the unphysical subspace~\cite{Vogl2020, Konig2021}.